Card of the Day - 2024-10-12

 Schuh Australian Footballers

-Our man`s full name was Louis William Schmidt, and he was born on the 29th of December 1887.
+Our player of the day is W. Schmidt, but his full name was Louis William Schmidt, and he was born on the 29th of December 1887.
 His first team was the Richmond Football Club, from 1907, and therefore he can claim to be one of the few people who played for the same team in both the Victorian Football Association and the Victorian Football League.
 This is, before I dash on, "Victorian" meaning of the State of Victoria, not the Queen of England.

 The Victorian Football Association was formed in 1877, but twenty years later its six top clubs got together and formed a league of their own, calling it the Victorian Football League, which must have been a bit galling.
 Those clubs were all from the Melbourne area, namely : Collingwood, Essendon, Fitzroy, Geelong, Melbourne and South Melbourne, and they soon invited fellow locals Carlton and St. Kilda to join them.
 Richmond, which is also a Melbourne team, joined in 1908.